Tarot of Marseilles: Besançon and Swiss patterns

 The use of obviously Christian traditional images (such as the Pope, the Devil, the Grim Reaper and the Last Judgement) and indeed controversial images such as La Papesse have spawned controversies from the Renaissance to the present because of its portrayal of a female pope.
 There is no solid historical evidence of a female pope, but this card may be based around the mythical Pope Joan.

 One variant of the Tarot de Marseille, now called the Tarot of Besançon, replaces the controversial Popess and Pope and, in their stead, puts Juno with her peacock, and Jupiter with his eagle.
 Developed in Alsace at the beginning of the 18th century, this deck was popular among Catholics living in regions that bordered Protestant communities.
 Protestants, and Catholics living outside contentious zones, preferred using the Marseilles pattern.
 During the French Revolution, the Emperor and Empress cards became the subject of similar controversies and were displaced by Grandfather and Grandmother.
 It arrived in Besançon only at the beginning of the 19th century where mass-production caused the current association of this deck to that city.
-An updated variant of the Besançon pattern is the Swiss 1JJ Tarot which is still in use by Troccas and Troggu players.
+An updated variant of the Besançon pattern is the Swiss Tarot which is still in use by Troccas and Troggu players.

 Piedmontese and Lombard patterns

 In the early eighteenth century the Marseilles Tarot was introduced in Northern Italy starting from the Kingdom of Sardinia, which also included the Savoy (now in France) and Piedmont, where the card manufacturing industry collapsed following a severe economic depression.
 The Piedmontese players did not have difficulties to accept the Marseilles Tarot, because the images were similar and even the French language captioning was widespread in many areas of Piedmont.

 Around 1820 some manufacturers active in Turin, capital of the Kingdom of Sardinia, began to produce tarot decks in Marseille's pattern, but after few years they introduced captions in Italian and small variations in certain figures.
 For example, the Fool was not chased by a wild animal but had a butterfly in front of him.
 In a few decades, variation after variation, was consolidated the iconography of the Piedmontese Tarot, which therefore must be considered as a derivation of the Tarot of Marseilles.
 It is currently the most widely used tarot deck in Italy.

 In the Austrian-ruled Duchy of Milan (modern-day Lombardy), the Marseilles pattern also took root with Italian captioning starting around 1810.
-The "Death" card was given several names by different manufacturers such as il Tredici (Thirteen), lo Specchio (the Skeleton), and Uguaglianza (Equality).
+The "Death" card was given several names by different manufacturers such as il Tredici (Thirteen), lo Specchio (the Mirror), and Uguaglianza (Equality).
 Production of this pattern stopped before the First World War.

 Around 1835, Carlo Della Rocca of Milan engraved an elaborate interpretation of the Marseilles pattern.
 It became popular throughout Lombardy for the duration of the 19th century.
 It spread to Piedmont where a double-ended version was adapted to local tastes and was popular until the 1950s.